 Chance of getting let go through downsizing?
 0%

-Freedom to build your business and you career exactly like you want to?
+Freedom to start freelancing and build your business and you career exactly like you want to?
 Priceless.
 (I know, cheesy.
 I couldn’t help myself.)

 A day job isn’t bad

 Lots of freelancers have them.